Film: The Quick and the Dead

 - Badass Boast: Ace is fond of these.
 Too bad he can't back any of them up.
 So is the Kid.
 Spotted Horse stands up on a table in the saloon and shows off the many scars from gunshots he has taken over the years.
 He's able to back it up too, as Cort isn't able to kill him with the first shot.

 - Badass in a Nice Suit: Herod always looks very dapper while he's gunning someone down.

 - Badass Preacher: Cort

-- Bad Boss: After Ratsy breaks Cort's hand, Herod gives him 15 seconds to get out of town.
+- Bad Boss: After Herod finds out Ratsy injured Cort's hand, Herod gives him 15 seconds to get out of town.
 He doesn't get out in time.

 - Bait and Switch: 'Ace' Hanlon is the first gunman the Lady encounters, introduced via a menacing shadow.
 This implies he'll be a major threat, but Herod exposes him as a fraud and kills him easily.